 The most significant difference between a money market account and a savings account is check and debit card access.

-Money market accounts typically come with both, unlike savings accounts.
+Money market accounts typically come with both, unlike regular savings accounts.
 You can generally write checks directly from your money market account and swipe your money market debit card at retailers or ATMs.

 But since you can only do it only up to six times per month, that differentiates money market accounts from checking accounts.